 If this venture is a success, the plan is to extend the range available.
 Kieran Sheedy points out that

-The report shows RTÉ Western Correspondent Jim Fahy as he carries out recordings for his radio series 'Looking West'.
+The report shows RTÉ reporter Jim Fahy making recordings for his radio series 'Looking West'.

 An RTÉ News report broadcast on 16 November 1987.
 The reporter is Colm Connolly.